BladeRunnerJS/brjs-site/_includes/docs/use/create_app_example.md

   </p>
 </div>

-In the main directory, which represents your main view or aspect, you'll find an `index.html` entry point a `src` directory for your JavaScript, a `themes` directory for your CSS and images, and a `resources` directory for everything else.
+In the app directory, which represents your main view or aspect, you'll find an `index.html` entry point a `src` directory for your JavaScript, a `themes` directory for your CSS and images, and a `resources` directory for everything else.
 You can view this by starting the BRJS development server:

     $ ./brjs serve